sturmti/DMC17/README.md

 # DMC17
 ## CSV Files
-Please upload each new created CSV file that you want to share into this Google Drive directory (please use a correct name versioning):
+Please upload each new created CSV file that you want to share into this Google Drive directory (please use a correct name versioning as file name):
 https://drive.google.com/drive/folders/0BzZHsv2pm984V25FM1g1UVdQbmM?usp=sharing

 ## Task